joanms/recipe-database/README.md

 ### Existing Features
 - Search bar in the header allows users to search for recipes containing the keywords of their choice.
 - Links to all recipe categories on the home page.
-- Page listin summary details of either all recipes in the database, or recipes in certain categories.
+- Page listing summary details of either all recipes in the database, or recipes in certain categories.
 - Sidebar in the summary details page that allows users to filter the search results.
 - Recipe input form in add_recipe.html enables users to add their own recipes to the database and display them on the site.
 - Recipe editing form that enables users to edit recipes.